FavourJerusa/Heat-Stress-Mapping-with-GEE/README.md

 # Heat-Stress-Mapping-with-GEE
 I get to practice heat stress mapping with GEE.
-Detailed tutorials are found on Youtube.
+Detailed GEE tutorials are found on Youtube.